 Canada Homestay Network (CHN) provides an option for domestic and international students who are looking to live with local, participating families in the Halifax and Dartmouth areas.
 Homestay families are carefully screened, and homes are vetted.
 You can apply directly for homestay through the Canada Homestay Network.

 Apartments and rentals

 There are several types of furnished and unfurnished apartments; some are in houses and others in high-rise complexes.
 To see what's available near your campus, or to post a free ad for a roommate or sublet, use Places4Students.
-Be sure to also check Google and social media for other rental listings.
+Be sure to also check the internet (e.g., Google search, social media) for other rental listings.